nrkno/dotnetskolen/README_EN.md

 **Step 8 of 9** - [🔝 Go to top](#-school-of-net) [⬆ Previous step](#step-7---implement-contract-types) [⬇ Next step](#step-9---implement-web-api)

-In this step, we'll set up a shell for the web API and verify its accessibility with an integration test.
-Before coding, we'll review some relevant .NET concepts.
+In this step, we'll set up a shell for the web API and verify that it exists with an integration test.
+However, before we start coding, we'll review some relevant .NET concepts.

 #### Project types

 Starting with .NET Core, .NET uses different SDK project types depending on the application you're developing.
-These project types provide varying functionality for compiling and publishing.
-Our API and test projects were initially created with the basic `.NET SDK`.
+These project types provide verious functionality for compiling and publishing.
+Our API and test projects were initially created with the basic `.NET SDK` project type.
 Since this step requires functionality from the `.NET Web SDK`, we'll change the project types accordingly.

 Open the file `src/api/NRK.Dotnetskolen.Api.fsproj`, and change the `Sdk` attribute on the `Project` element from `Microsoft.NET.Sdk` to `Microsoft.NET.Sdk.Web`: